The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 The voice had been her own.

 Kanna could see herself falling forward onto the ground.
 She didn’t know where she was or when.
-She was reaching in front of her, but in the weak light and chaos she could not see what was happening.
-There were boots pounding all around in front of her, even as she tried to claw her way through them.
-Several pairs of hands were grabbing her by the arms and trying to pull her back.
+She was reaching in front of her with panic, but in the chaos she could not see what she was reaching for.
+There were feet pounding all around her.
+Even as she tried to claw her way through a mass of people, several pairs of hands were grabbing her by the arms and trying to pull her back.

-When she snapped back into the present again, she stumbled until her head hit the dirt of the cavern.
-She choked on her own breath.
-She felt tears bursting out of her eyes.
+When she snapped back into the present again, she stumbled until her face hit the dirt of the cavern.
+She choked.
+Tears burst from her eyes.
 She did not know what she had seen, but she had felt the waves of her own agony, and she could not unfeel it.
 Something deep inside—something more intelligent than her denial—told her that she had witnessed a vision that had not yet come to pass.

 It had been a memory of the future.